Falk College Student Organizations

 The Syracuse University Basketball Analytics Club works throughout the academic year on research, case competitions and engaging with guest speakers.
 Club members strive to uncover statistical trends in basketball through research as well as maintaining a fun environment to discuss and debate all things basketball.

 In Spring 2025, the club launched its first internal case competition, challenging members to use play-by-play data to evaluate lineup efficiency and recommend optimized rotations.
-The semester also featured guest speakers working with NBA organizations, giving students insight into the day-to-day use of analytics in basketball operations.
+Club members welcomed guest speakers working with NBA organizations, giving students insight into the day-to-day use of analytics in basketball operations.
 Members explored new data sources and tools, broadening their exposure to current analytics platforms.
 The spring concluded with the club’s first mock NBA offseason, a hands-on simulation where members acted as General Managers navigating the trade market, free agency, and the draft.

 The Football Analytics Club meets weekly discussing all things related to football, conducting research, competing in trivia contests, and welcoming guest speakers.